yehancha/MusicMatrixHackathon/README.md

 # MusicMatrixHackathon
-Code from the Music Matrix Wallifornia hackathon project.
+Code for the Music Matrix project.